 Sustainable development of the modern society requires, among others, specialists able to describe, understand and analyze processes occurring in the environment and apply to that engineering knowledge and solutions.
-The mission of the Faculty is to form engineers who understand environmental complexity of the contemporary world and analyze it using modern engineering methods and tools.
+The mission of the Faculty is to form engineers who understand the environmental complexity of the contemporary world and analyze it using modern engineering methods and tools.

 Mission of the specialization (major)

-Detailed programme of studies
+Detailed program of studies

 a) First year: Statistics, Environmental chemistry, Spatial planning, Reliability and safety of engineering systems, Environmental management, Proecological technologies, Environmental monitoring, Technology and management of construction engineering, Environmental information systems, Soil physics and hydrology, Advanced hydrology, Advanced meteorology, Water reservoirs, Land and water development